fanf2/pcg-dxsm/README.md

   * The LCG state is twice the size of the RNG output
   * The LCG state is permuted to produce the RNG output

+PCG is cunningly designed to use instruction-level parallelism to overlap the LCG state update and the output permutation.
+Parts of the LCG state is used to configure the permutation as well as being inputs to the permutation.

 [The reference implementation of PCG in C++][pcg-cpp] allows you to mix and match LCGs and output permutations at a variety of integer